Baker Library Historical Collections

 - Describe your publication plans (title, publisher, date of publication, etc.)

-- Attach all text, corresponding footnotes and/or bibliographic citations in which information from the collection(s) has been referred to or used.
+- Attach pages with all text, corresponding footnotes and/or bibliographic citations in which information from the collection(s) has been referred to or used.
+If you send entire documents, the references and citations must be highlighted.

 - Please allow one month for the processing of your request, although R.G.
 Dun & Co.
 Credit Report Volume requests may take longer.